chevcast/mongoose-simpledb/README.md

 ## Auto-incrementing IDs.

 One feature that Mongoose/MongoDB lack out of the box is the ability to automatically increment a simple integer ID with each new document added to the database.
 I wrote a mongoose plugin called [mongoose-auto-increment](http://github.com/Chevex/mongoose-auto-increment) that enables this functionality.
-If you explicitly declare the `_id` field on your schema as type `Number` then dbwrapper will automatically invoke the mongoose-auto-increment plugin for that model.
+If you explicitly declare the `_id` field on your schema as type `Number` then simpledb will automatically invoke the mongoose-auto-increment plugin for that model.

     exports.schema = {
-        _id: Number, // Causes dbwrapper to auto-increment _id for new documents.
+        _id: Number, // Causes simpledb to auto-increment _id for new documents.
         creator: { type: Schema.Types.ObjectId, ref: 'User' },
         blogPost: { type: Number, ref: 'BlogPost' },
         url: String,